-The following General Terms and Conditions apply to all agreements concluded between the customer and the FreightHub GmbH, Saarbrücker Str.
-37a, 10405 (“Freight Forwarder”) regarding the arrangement for the dispatch of goods or other conventional forwarding services in the context of transporting or storing goods.
+The following General Terms and Conditions apply to all agreements concluded between the Customer and FreightHub GmbH, Saarbrücker Str.
+37a, Berlin 10405 (“Freight Forwarder”) regarding the arrangement for the dispatch of goods, the transport of goods or regarding other conventional forwarding services in the context of transporting or storaging goods.

 The offer only aims at merchants according to § 14 BGB (German Civil Code)

 1 Applicability of the Terms and Conditions, Precedence of mandatory law

 1.1 The General Terms and Conditions cover all contracts and services provided by the Freight Forwarder regarding the arrangement for the dispatch of goods, the transport of goods or regarding the conventional forwarding services in the context of the shipment or storage of goods, unless the exceptions outlined in Article 2.3 and 2.4 apply.
 General terms and conditions or other pre-formulated contract terms or sets of rules used by the Customer do not apply, even if they simply contain additional provisions to these General Terms and Conditions.

 1.2 Only statutory provisions which cannot be modified by pre-formulated standard terms and conditions take precedence over the General Terms and Conditions.

 2.1 The General Terms and Conditions cover all freight forwarding contracts (Verkehrsverträge) undertaken by the Freight Forwarder as contractor for all activities, regardless of whether they are freight forwarding, carriage of goods (by sea), warehousing or other, typical services pertaining to the freight forwarding business, such as customs handling, tracking of goods or cargo handling.